Visa requirements for Icelandic citizens

 In order to travel to another country an Icelandic citizen requires a passport, except within the Nordic Passport Union where no identity card is formally required.
 However, identification such as an Icelandic driving licence is useful.
 A passport is also not required for holders of the Icelandic identity card for travel to EFTA or EU countries, as well as certain other countries.

-As of 2025, Icelandic citizens have visa-free or visa-on-arrival access to 181 countries and territories, ranking the Icelandic passport 11th tied with passport from Lithuania in the world according to the Henley Passport Index.
+As of 2026, Icelandic citizens have visa-free or visa-on-arrival access to 179 countries and territories, ranking the Icelandic passport 10th in the world according to the Henley Passport Index.